-Sometimes cars are just stinky.
-Maybe yours smells like last week’s fast food.
-Or maybe one of your kids got sick.
-Perhaps you took the dog for a ride and, well, stuff happens.
-Here are 10 easy ways to get your car smelling nice again.
+Sometimes cars get stinky.
+Maybe yours smells like last week’s fast food?
+Or maybe one of your kids got sick?
+Perhaps you took the dog for a ride–and well, stuff happens.
+Here are 10 easy ways to get rid of stinky odors in cars.

 1. The Clothespin Trick

 Grab a clothespin and glue on some of those crafty pom-poms or cotton balls.
 Take your favorite essential oils and drop some onto the cotton, then clip it on your vents.
 When the heat or air runs over it, you’ll fill your car with a pleasant scent.

 Pick up some of those laundry scenting granules (such as Downy Unstoppables) and pour some into a mason jar.
 Put the lid on and poke some holes, and you’ve got an air freshener that fits just right in your cup holder.
 You can use the same concept with cubes of scented wax (beanie melts).

 Use little organza bags you can find at any craft or party store as car sachets.
 Fill them up with those laundry scents and tie at the top.
 You can tuck these under the seats or inside other nooks and crannies.

 4. DIY Spray

 Grab a small spray bottle from the drug store.
 Add some rubbing alcohol and a few drops of your favorite essential oils plus a pinch of salt.
 Whenever the car gets stinky, just spray the odors away.
 Here are some more DIY air fresheners that work.